Restructuring and insolvency in Norway: overview

 No special procedures apply to foreign creditors.

 The debt settlement proceedings are generally seen as inadequate (see Question 6, Debt settlement proceedings: Objective).
-There is an ongoing process to modernise the legislation, but nothing specific has been initiated as yet.
+There is an on-going process to modernise the legislation, but nothing specific has been initiated as yet.

-Qualified.
+Professional qualifications.
 Norway; England and Wales

 Areas of practice.
 Restructuring; insolvency; debt finance.